LaurenceScotford/udacity-fsjd-project-1/README.md

 npm run test
 ```

-To start the server in development mode
+To start the server in development mode (NOTE: In this mode the API is fully functional but the endpoint helper on the home page won't be functional because it depends on a javascript file that won't yet be compiled - to test this functionality, build the project and run the app with node)

 ```
 npm run start